Blog

 So, grab a cup of coffee, put on your thinking cap, and let's dive in.

 At a basic level, talent sourcing is the process of identifying and attracting potential candidates for a specific job or a pool of jobs.
-However, there are many nuances and variations to this definition, depending on the context, the company, the industry, and the role of the talent sourcer.
+However, there are many nuances and variations to this definition, depending on the context, the company, the industry, and the role of the talent source.

-Talent sourcers like you use a variety of channels, such as job boards, social media, referrals, or events, while others specialize in one or two channels that yield the best results.
+Talent sourcers use a variety of channels, such as job boards, social media, referrals, or events, while others specialize in one or two channels that yield the best results.
 Some of you may work with a limited budget, while others may have more resources to invest in sourcing tools, software, and training.

 At its core, talent sourcing is about finding the right people for the right jobs, and creating a positive experience for both the candidate and the employer.